chrisgarland/DSAAssignment_S2_2015/README.md

 # DSAAssignment_S2_2015
-Refer to the [Assignment specification](AssignmentSpecification.pdf) for details
+Refer to the [assignment specification](AssignmentSpecification.pdf) for details

 ### TODO